fredshonorio/json-decoder/README.md

 decodeString("{\"a\": 1}", optionalField("a", String)); // left("field 'a': not a valid String")
 decodeString("{\"a\": 1}", option(field("a", String))); // right(Option.none())

-// in summation, `option` always succeeds event if the inner decoder fails, while `optionalField` only succeeds if the field is missing or the field exists and the inner decoder succeeds as well.
+// in summation, `option` always succeeds event if the inner decoder fails
+// while `optionalField` only succeeds if the field is missing or the field exists and the inner decoder succeeds as well.
 ```

 Poorly typed values: